 Screening & Diagnostic Testing

-It is important for you to check with your insurance provider to see which screenings are covered in your plan, as well as your costs and copays.
+You need to check with your insurance provider to see which screenings are covered in your plan and your costs and copays.

 A complete physical exam and medical history should be completed.
 The exam will check for any unusual physical signs, and the medical history will help to fully understand a person’s health habits, family history, previous illnesses, and past exposure.
 Additional testing may include:

 We understand that receiving a cancer diagnosis can be very scary and emotional for patients and their families.
 Therefore, discussing any questions or concerns, you may have with your oncologist is very important.
 We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.